 I loved the fact that this experience was in her own home, it felt homely and comfortable.
 This was a really good opportunity to see the interiors of a Japanese home!
 I love technology in Japanese homes in general.
 Yuko has an oven in her kitchen that speaks to you literally!
 It caught me off guard and at first, I thought it was some background noise from the tv but it was her oven.
 It has spoken requests to turn food during cooking.
 The oven speaks when the door is opened or closed and speaks confirmation of functions selected and cooking time.
 The time remaining is spoken at the press of a button at any stage whilst cooking.

-I booked her baking/cooking class through Airbnb experiences!
-I Would definitely recommend her class if you’re planning to travel to Japan in the future!
+I booked her cooking class through Airbnb experiences!
+I Would recommend her class if you’re planning to travel to Japan in the future!
 You can watch my vlog on IGTV and see in action what we got up to.

-Have you had a culinary experience in your home country or in another country?
+Have you had a culinary experience in another country?
 Comment below.

 The food looks great!
 Would love to be in Japan right now.
 Thanks for sharing.
 Greetings from London.